I have graduated from Instituto Superior Tecnico, Portugal in Applied Mathematics and Computation both Bachelor and Master levels.

 Unsupervised Learning, Incremental

-learning, front-vision, Retina, ecology, vision, sensory coding, embodyment, perception, machine learning, intelligent systems, decision making.
+learning, probabilistic models, information theory, attention, front-vision, Retina, ecology, vision, sensory coding, embodyment, perception, intelligent systems, decision making.

 Cessac, B; Kornprobst, P.; Kraria, S.; Nasser, H.; Pamplona, D.; Portelli, G.;